bbeckerdarosa/devops-challenge/README.md

 ### Pre-requisites

-What was need to run the project:
+What was needed to run the project:

 - Python version 3.9.9
 - Git installed